 What Is an Infantile Hemangioma?

-An infantile hemangioma (hee-man-jee-OH-muh) is a type of birthmark that happens when a tangled group of blood vessels grows in or under a baby's skin.
+An infantile hemangioma (hee-man-jee-OH-muh) is a type of birthmark.
+It happens when a tangled group of blood vessels grows in or under a baby's skin.
+It’s usually noticed in the first few days to months of life.
+Most infantile hemangiomas grow larger at first, and then slowly go away.
+But some can leave a mark or loose skin.

-The two main types of infantile hemangiomas are:
+The two main types of infantile hemangioma are:

-- Superficial hemangiomas, or cutaneous ("in-the-skin") hemangiomas, grow on the skin surface.
+- Superficial hemangiomas, or cutaneous ("in-the-skin") hemangiomas, grow on the skin's surface.
 They're also called strawberry hemangiomas or strawberry marks because of their bumpy red appearance.

 - Deep hemangiomas grow under the skin, making it bulge, often with a blue or purple tint.
 Deep hemangiomas are also called subcutaneous ("under the skin") hemangiomas.

-Hemangiomas also may develop in organs inside the body, such as the kidneys, lungs, liver, or brain, where they can't be seen.
+Hemangiomas also may develop in organs inside the body, such as the kidneys, lungs, liver, or brain.

 What Are the Signs & Symptoms of an Infantile Hemangioma?